 Steven is a member of Writer’s Boot Camp, was a finalist in the 2008 The Movie Deal screenplay competition and has twice been a finalist in the NYC Midnight Screenwriting Competition (2007 & 2008).
 He holds a Bachelors degree in Theater and an Associate degree in Film/Video Production.
 More of Steven’s work may be found at his website: www.StevenDexheimer.com (email: Steven “AT” 8mdFilms.com)

 Budget: Cheap as chips.
 Two locations – a hospital room and a park.
 A couple of quick shots of a parking lot and a moving car.
 Minimal SFX of a solar eclipse.
 And a tiny cast of three.

 About guest reviewer Gary “Rolo” Rowlands: Born and raised in North Wales, Gary started out writing comedy sketches and his work was featured on SPITTING IMAGE a hugely popular sketch show in the UK that regularly attracted upwards of ten million viewers.

 After a fifteen year hiatus, he took up writing once more and recently sold his short script Death of an Icon to an Emmy nominated director.
 He has also penned several features and has just finished a high concept zombie comedy that promises to bring something new to the genre.
 Aside from writing, his biggest passion is the English soccer team Everton F.C. – he can be contacted at: gazrow “AT” hotmail.com

 READ THE SCRIPT HERE – AND DON’T FORGET TO COMMENT!!

 OR THE BLOG VERSION OF STS HERE.

+All screenplays are copyrighted to their respective authors.
+All rights reserved.
 The screenplays may not be used without the expressed written permission of the author.